 Watch the How to Video

-- 1-8 pieces sliced bread*
+- 1-8 pieces sliced bread or bagels*

 Optional

-- butter & jam, for serving
+- butter & jam for serving

 Broiler Method